nicoS244/JAVA-OOP-Project/README.md

 # JAVA-OOP-Project
-Project presented for a OOP course, it contains the implementation of different OOP concepts and other Java functions.
+Project for an Object-Oriented Programming (OOP) course.
-This code was made given an inital statement and requirements from a teacher, it's intention is to simulate the administration of a vet clinic, it contains the implementation of different OOP concepts like inheritance and others, it also contains the implementation of simple Java file administration (Writing and reading text files).
-Note that the project is written in Spanish.
+This project implements various OOP concepts and Java functionalities.
+It was developed based on an initial statement and requirements provided by a teacher.
+Its main purpose is to simulate the administration of a veterinary clinic, demonstrating OOP principles such as inheritance and other key concepts.
+Additionally, it includes a basic implementation of file handling in Java, allowing for reading and writing text files.
+Note: The project is written in Spanish.